NY Times fires back at defamation plaintiff with anti-SLAPP lawsuit

 By Tom Hals

-April 15 (Reuters) - The New York Times sued an anti-immigration author for the cost of defending itself against defamation in what appears to be one of the first cases brought under a recently expanded "anti-SLAPP" law to protect critical speech.
+April 15 (Reuters) - The New York Times sued an anti-immigration author for the cost of defending itself against defamation in the first lawsuit of its kind under New York's recently expanded "anti-SLAPP" law to protect critical speech.

 The company is seeking unspecified fees spent fending off a 2020 lawsuit by Peter Brimelow, according to the company's lawsuit, which was filed on Tuesday.